POLAR BEAR BEHAVIOUR - RULES

 There are 2 ways to protect your camp.
 1 is the electric fence, the other is trip wire and flares.

-The electric fence is used for base camps and too heavy (poles, battery etc.) for hiking.
+The electric fence is used at base camps. it's too heavy (poles, battery etc.) for hiking.
 Check out this video from Jouke Prop about electric fences and polar bears.
 It has some great close up polar bear footage too.

-With hiking, the only viable option is a portable trip-wire or motion detector alarm system.
-Still this weighs somewhat.
-When there is enough snow, you might want to use telemark cross country skiis with a sled (pulk).
+When hiking, the only viable option is a portable trip-wire or motion detector alarm system.
+Still this weighs a lot.
+When there is enough snow, you might want to use telemark cross country skiis and put the equipment on the sled (pulk).
 When making camp, set-up a the trip wire around your tent(s) to alert you if a polar bear approaches your camp.
 A trip wire system usually consists of 4 or more poles, the wire, and flares attached to the poles.
 When the bear hits the wire the flares will go off with a big bang.
 This confuses the bear.
 In almost all cases it will go away.
-But to be sure, always have your gun / rifle with you in the tent.
+But to be sure, always have your gun/ rifle with you in the tent.

 Check out the following links for more information: